Removal of cannabis from Schedule I of the Controlled Substances Act

-In the United States, the removal of cannabis from Schedule I of the Controlled Substances Act is a proposed legal and administrative change in cannabis-related law at the federal level.
-It has been proposed repeatedly since 1972.
-The category is the most tightly restricted category reserved for drugs that have "no currently accepted medical use.”
+In the United States, the removal of cannabis from Schedule I of the Controlled Substances Act, the category reserved for drugs that have "no currently accepted medical use", is a proposed legal and administrative change in cannabis-related law at the federal level.
+After being proposed repeatedly since 1972, the U.S. Department of Justice initiated 2024 rulemaking to reschedule cannabis to Schedule III of the Controlled Substances Act.
+The majority of 2024 public comments supported descheduling, decriminalizing, or legalizing marijuana at the federal level.